Skip to Main Content

 Caterpillar

-During the caterpillar stage, caterpillars spend the majority of their time eating flower nectar, rotting fruit, and sap, preparing themselves for the next stage of development.
-During this phase, caterpillars shed their skin multiple times to compensate for rapid body growth.
-When a caterpillar is finished developing, it will search for a safe place to shed its skin one last time to form a Pupa.
+During the caterpillar stage, these insects spend the most of their time eating flower nectar, rotting fruit, and sap to prepare themselves for the next stage of development.
+During this phase, caterpillars shed their skin multiple times because of their rapid body growth.

 Pupa